brady691213/ApiGen/src/CodeGeneration/NOW.md

-- TASKT: More logging!
-- TASKT: More tests!
-- TASKT: Make sut's provide constants for expected values.
 - TASKT: All codedom expression building done by my builders for testing
 - TASKT: Currently logging as if files were created even for dry runs.
 Mark as different.
 - TASKT: Review README, stay sane and just fix incorrect names, remove unfinished stuff to wip files.